twistedtwig/devsettings/README.md

 - Machine Name
 - Chaining

-###Environmental Variable Override
+#####Environmental Variable Override

 if an environmental variable key is found it will take the value and use this as the field to search for an override name.

-###Appsetting Override
+#####Appsetting Override

 The appsetting works similarly, it will look for an appsetting with the given key and use its value as the search for an override name.

-###Machine Name Override
+#####Machine Name Override

 If machine name is set as an override it will look for the matching override name for the machine name.

-###Chaining Override
+#####Chaining Override

 Chaining uses all the above to try and find a valid override.
 It will use them in order.
 Environmental Variable, Appsetting then machine name.
 The first valid override found will be used, it will not use multiple overrides.

 ##An example situation

 You have a development team of four, and test environment and live environment.
 Two of the developers (Jon and Dave) use SQL Server, the other two use SQL Express.
-Jon has his temp directory on the E drive whilst evryone else uses teh default.
+Jon has his temp directory on the E drive whilst everyone else uses the default.
 The Test and Live environments have their own settings.

 There are a number of ways a team can identity how their settings are found.
 The whole team / environments have to work the same way.
 If an environment variable is used each developer would need to set theirs before their application is started.
 The benefit of this is there will not be any merge conflicts and someone can switch between setting profiles quickly.